snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_0.md

 post = ""
 +++

-In case you would like to see how datamodelling works and you do not yet have a running pipeline with enough test data you can download and use our sample data:
+In case you would like to see how datamodelling works and you do not yet have a running pipeline with enough test data, you can download and use our sample data:

 {{% attachments %}}
 {{% /attachments %}}